 Looking at bugs, running away from mom and dad, squishing mud in boots, jumping over rocks, and staring up at the trees are all part of the fun for little ones going on a hike.

-On the way to the Troll Falls, we came across a little bridge.
-Of course it only makes sense there would be a grumpy old troll living under that bridge so the kids searched both sides trying to see if they could find that troll.
+On the way to Troll Falls, we came across a little bridge.
+Of course, it only makes sense there would be a grumpy old troll living under that bridge so the kids searched both sides trying to see if they could find that troll.

 We finally arrived at the waterfall.
 We’ve been getting a lot of rain lately, including the morning of our hike so the water levels were quite high and the waterfall was spectacular.

 On our way back from the waterfall, we took some time to enjoy the gorgeous mountain views.
 The kids did a little more puddle jumping and our tired little girl took a rest on her daddy’s shoulders.